 Students in the architecture program at the Knowlton School learn to understand formal and spatial relationships and the impact of ideas based on the research and analysis of cultural, social, political, economic and environmental contexts.
 They experiment with materials, structures and building systems to gain an understanding of design.

-In the first year, students take Architecture 2300: Outlines of the Built Environment, and Architecture 2310: Introduction to Design.
+In the first year, students take Architecture 2300: Outlines of the Built Environment, and Architecture 2310: Seeing and Making.
 These foundation courses introduce fundamental knowledge, language and skills to prepare students for either the architecture or landscape architecture major.

 Architecture students engage individually and collaboratively in a studio-based curriculum as they propose design solutions and communicate those solutions through a range of media, including digital rendering, model making, full-scale fabrication, writing and public presentations.

 During the first year, students must complete foundation courses (Architecture 2300 and 2310) and establish a foundation in the design of the built environment through a series of design projects that highlight the disciplines of architecture, landscape architecture and urban design.